HyperHDG/HyperHDG/Setup.md

        $ CXX=compiler_name ./shell_scripts/setup.sh

    instead.
+The above command configures the default compiler of HyperHDG to be `compiler_name`.
 A list of supported compiler versions can be found in the [CMake test]( ../blob/main/.github/workflows/cmake.yml).
-The above command configures the default compiler of HyperHDG to be `compiler_name`.
+If you use `clang++`, you will also have to install an appropriate OpenMP library (examples for these can also be found in [CMake test]( ../blob/main/.github/workflows/cmake.yml).

 3. Follow the instructions given by the script and select your choice of setup.